damms005/laravel-multipay/README.md

 ### Test drive 🚀

 Want to take things for a spin? simply visit `/payment/test-drive` (`route('payment.test-drive')`) .
-For [Paystack](https://paystack.com), ensure to set `paystack_secret_key` key in the `laravel-cashier.php` config file that you published previously at installation.
+For [Paystack](https://paystack.com), ensure to set `paystack_secret_key` key in the `laravel-multipay.php` config file that you published previously at installation.
 You can get your key from your [settings page](https://dashboard.paystack.co/#/settings/developer).

 #### Needed Third-party Integrations: